Technology-for-the-Poorest-Billion/2024-ideabatic-beam/Benjamin_Outputs/Final_Design_Feasability.md

 ## Validating Analysis of the Final Design across all dimensions

-- Mechanical
-- Insulation: show that insulation is not significantly compromised
+### Modularity:

-- Modularity: state that it is entirely electronically and mechanically modular
+- entirely electronically and mechanically modular for easy charging and opt-in